newatoms/guides/get-clients/readme.md

 Even though we do need to sell our services, we only want to sell our services to people who can actually benefit from them.
 Working with a person who does not value your services for what they are will require you to keep convincing them of every step you take, making the process extremely counter-productive.

+Nothing suggested in this guide is a hard truth, and nothing should be blindly accepted as such.

 ## Two ways to acquire customers

 There are two ways in which you can convince people to use your product or service: by directly **convincing a specific person**, or indirectly **through your general communication**.
 With your general communication, you can have a potentially infinite reach but have very little control over who you reach.